U.S. Government and Politics

 Prior to coming on campus at PHC, Stephanie completed twenty-seven PHC distance learning credits, so she has experienced online classes from a student’s perspective and is committed to cultivating a rich interactive experience and prompt teacher responses.

 Stephanie lives in Texas with her husband Ben, a doctoral candidate in philosophy at Baylor University, and their two children, Rowena and Cedric.
 Ben is the Course Developer and Master Teacher for the Academy’s Logic & Critical Thinking course.
 When Stephanie has any free time, she enjoys reading, baking, hiking, jigsaw puzzling, and tabletop gaming.

 This is Stephanie's third year teaching for the Academy.

 BA, Patrick Henry College

-Miriam McElvain graduated from Patrick Henry College in 2010 with a degree in Government focusing on political theory.
-She researched the political implications of family, religious, and education trends in the United States as an intern for Family Research Council, where she also edited articles on marriage and the family.
+Miriam McElvain is currently working on a master’s degree in humanities at the University of Dallas.
+She graduated from Patrick Henry College in 2010 with a degree in government focusing on political theory.
+After graduation, she interned for Family Research Council, researching the intersection of politics with familial, religious, and education trends in the United States.
 She has been active on several campaigns, including co-leading a team of 80 volunteers during a Colorado Senate election.
-In 2010, she helped coordinate a grassroots campaign for a U.S. Representative primary candidate in southern Missouri.
-In 2013–14 she wrote a series of articles on the U.S. Constitution for the Douglas County Herald.
-She currently works as a litigation assistant at Home School Legal Defense Association.
+In the past five years, she wrote a series of articles on the US Constitution for the Douglas County Herald and worked as a litigation assistant at Home School Legal Defense Association.

 Her academic interests include education, the family, the land, and former Soviet nations.
-She currently resides in Northern Virginia.
+She currently resides in Irving, Texas.